 You can ensure that certain pages that do not contribute to your ratings are not crawled, as well as giving priority to your most valuable pages.
 If you are using the Yoast SEO plugin, you can create and submit a sitemap with ease.

 Go to the control panel and click SEO > General >Features.
 Then scroll down and enable “XML Sitemaps”.
 Activating the XML sitemap.

 Click the link that says “View XML Sitemap” and this will open the sitemap to ensure that it is actually created.

-Now, let’s submit this Sitemap to Google.
-Go to the Google Search Console dashboard and click on “Sitemaps.” adding site to sitemap crawl.
+Now, let’s submit this sitemap to Google.
+Go to the Google Search Console dashboard and click on “Sitemaps.” adding the site to sitemap crawl.

 In the right corner, you’ll see an option to add or test the Sitemap.
 Click this option, enter the Sitemap URL and click “Submit.”
 Now, Google will crawl your sitemap regularly, which can help in quickly indexing posts.

 8. Optimize your site for mobile devices